 1. How to plan a Disney vacation on a budget?

-There is a minimum of $6,000 that a family of four should expect to spend once at Walt Disney World for seven nights inclusive of food, hotel, theme park tickets, and add-ons.
+There is a minimum of $6,000 that a family of four should expect to spend once at Walt Disney World for seven nights, including food, hotel, theme park tickets, and add-ons.
 However, it is possible to take a trip to Disney World at much lower costs.
 Here’s how: Reduce the number of days spent in the parks by engaging in free or low-cost alternative activities.

 2. How to plan a family vacation on a budget?

-Though, everything will depend on how you have budgeted and planned for events to happen before they occur, nevertheless, you can follow the comprehensive tips we’ve listed in this article.
+Though everything will depend on how you have budgeted and planned for events to happen before they occur, you can follow the comprehensive tips we’ve listed in this article.

 3. How to plan a European vacation on a budget?